NanaMorse/Cuckoo.Plus/README.md

 # Cuckoo.Plus
-A third-party client for both mastodon and twitter.
+A third-party client for mastodon.